 Now that you have the image, make the adjustments you normally make.
 After that, come back to the calibrations panel and move the Blue channel saturation to the right.
 Don’t worry go all the way to 100.
 Nothing weird happens, right?
 The sky may get more saturated along with the foliage gaining a little more luster and more presence.
 This happens because colors from purple to most shades of green have blue in them and they get a little extra boost from this adjustment.
 Very likely, the slider at 100 may make things a little over the top which is what you want.
 Now, you can pull back until the image looks right but a bit stronger.

 Above is a pair of comparison images that you can view by moving the slider from left to right.
-The differences will be subtle as I mentioned and you will see richer tones on the buds and a little on the green leaves.
+The differences will be subtle as I mentioned, and you will see richer tones on the buds and a little on the green leaves.
 Your mileage will depend on the image and your level of restraint in using the saturation slider.

 I realize you can control the individual color channels to make these adjustments.
 This adjustment is just one more tool in your arsenal and it produces a little more nuanced results cutting across a spectrum of colors.
-Some images may see very little or no benefit from it but it can be a powerful tool.
+Some images may see little or no benefit from it, but it can be a powerful tool.
 Just don’t get too carried away with it.
 Of course, you can experiment with the other primary saturation sliders but wait for that until you feel comfortable with just the blue calibration slider.
 Click here to download a ZIP version of the Granger Chart in the image.
 Extract the single file from the ZIP and import it into Lightroom and try the blue primary saturation under the Calibrate panel and see what is happening to all the colors.
 Then, zero the blue channel saturation and try the HSL channels to see the difference in behavior.
 I made this chart following instructions online and it is a numeric creation of colors.

-The British Museum Images Online
+Sipmle Things: The British Museum Images Online

-A Stubborn Folder
+Simple Things: A Stubborn Folder

-I am not sure how it happened but I ended up with a folder on my drive with some files I placed in it.
+I am not sure how it happened, but I ended up with a folder on my drive with some files I placed in it.
 After I was done with the images, I deleted them and wanted to remove the folder itself.
-I was looking at the folder name in Windows Explorer, highlighted it and pressed the Delete key.
-But a pop up message told me that the folder was no longer there!
+I was looking at the folder name in Windows Explorer, highlighted it, and pressed the Delete key.
+But a pop-up message told me that the folder was no longer there!
 Come again!
 It was just before my eyes.

-I went back to the MS-DOS days, used the command line and tried to delete the folders that way, no dice.
+I went back to the MS-DOS days, used the command line, and tried to delete the folders that way, no dice.
 I did research online and found that I was not alone.
 Many, however, found their solution using the old 8.3 file names to delete them but that did not work for me.

 One day, this was probably a good couple of months after my initial problem, I read a thread on an online forum.
 It said to use something like PKZIP or 7-ZIP to ZIP compress the folder and put a checkmark next to the option to delete the contents after the ZIP was created.
-As a last-ditch effort, I selected the inner undeletable folder and PRESTO! folder be gone!
-Then I tried it on the main folder, sure enough that too was gone.
+As a final effort, I selected the inner undeletable folder and PRESTO! folder be gone!
+Then I tried it on the main folder, sure enough, that too was gone.

-I told you, this may be tremendous news for you or totally irrelevant.
+I told you, this may be tremendous news for you or irrelevant.
 I cannot tell you how happy I was when this worked.
 I even signed up for a membership on the forum to thank the person who provided this solution only to find out I had to accumulate many points before I could even write ‘Thank you” under this person’s post.
 So, here it is, my thanks to this anonymous person.

-And Something For Fun
+Simple Things: And Something For Fun

 Before presenting a few more photographs from short outings, allow me to talk a little about the importance of peripheral vision.
 I am attuned to that because of Jan’s serious lack of peripheral vision.
-For this to work, you may need to view the image on a computer with a good size screen and the dark background of the viewer helps.
+For this to work, you may need to view the image on a computer with a decent size screen and the dark background of the viewer helps.
 Click on the image below which shows a bit of wilderness almost next door.
 Vine climbing on the tree, laying on the ground, all unkempt with a rough grassy patch in the front.

 And finally, here are a few more photographs from the outings in the neighborhood, including the wilderness next door.
 Don’t miss the optical illusion of the fence.